EXPLORE PROCESSES AFFECTING THE EARTH'S LIFE AND ITS ENVIRONMENT

 Societal and scientific challenges

-On this programme, you will learn state-of-the-art reconstruction methods, modelling techniques, and laboratory experiments used in a wide range of earth and beta science disciplines.
-These disciplines include biogeology, palaeontology, sedimentology, stratigraphy, environmental geochemistry, organic geochemistry, hydrology, physical geography, geology, biology, climate dynamics, and palaeoceanography.
-You will utilise these skills in your own research project or on the traineeships you can take in preparation for an international career in applied or fundamental research.
+On this program, you will learn state-of-the-art reconstruction methods, modeling techniques, and laboratory experiments used in a wide range of earth and beta science disciplines.
+These disciplines include biogeology, paleontology, sedimentology, stratigraphy, environmental geochemistry, organic geochemistry, hydrology, physical geography, geology, biology, climate dynamics, and palaeoceanography.
+You will utilize these skills in your own research project or on the traineeships you can take in preparation for an international career in applied or fundamental research.

 - How does the Earth’s climate system respond to higher levels of atmospheric CO2?